Valletta, Malta Port Guide

 Top Things to Do

-• Visit St. John’s Co-Cathedral, famous for its ornate interior and Caravaggio paintings.
+- Visit St. John's Co-Cathedral to see its magnificent Baroque interior and Caravaggio masterpieces.

-• Explore the Upper Barracca Gardens for stunning views of the Grand Harbour.
+- Explore the Upper Barracca Gardens for panoramic views of the Grand Harbour.

-• Discover the National Museum of Archaeology, showcasing Malta's prehistoric artifacts.
+- Discover the National Museum of Archaeology to learn about Malta's ancient history.

 Typical Weather

-Valletta enjoys a Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
-The best time to visit is from April to June and September to October when the weather is pleasant and crowds are smaller, while July and August can be quite hot and busy.
+Valletta enjoys a Mediterranean climate with hot, dry summers and mild, wet winters.
+The best time to visit is from April to June or September to October when temperatures are pleasant, while July and August can be quite hot and crowded.

 What to Pack

-• Sunscreen and a hat to protect against the strong Mediterranean sun.
+- Sunscreen and a hat for protection against the strong sun in summer.

 Heads Up